BioNet-XMU/DeepFERE/README.md

-# DeepHIRE
+# DeepFURE
-DeepHIRE is a deep learning platform for high-resolution reconstruction of mass spectrometry imaging incorporated with mutimodal fusion.
+DeepFURE is a deep learning platform for high-resolution reconstruction of mass spectrometry imaging incorporated with mutimodal fusion.
 Developer is Lei Guo from Laboratory of Biomedical Network, Department of Electronic Science, Xiamen University of China.

-# Overview of DeepHIRE
+# Overview of DeepFURE

 <div align=center>
 <img src="https://user-images.githubusercontent.com/70273368/230378358-129af693-2e52-4197-a037-600dce0b6bac.png" width="800" height="550" /><br/>
 </div>

-__Schematic overflow of the DeepHIRE model__.
+__Schematic overflow of the DeepFURE model__.
 The registration module registers H&E image to MSI to obtain registered H&E image.
 The mapping module generates a HR MSI.
 The raw MSI data is embedded to low-dimension MSI, which is bicubically interpolated to form a HR MSI.
 Two HR MSIs are concatenated and inputted into the fusion module to generate the fused HR image.
-Three loss functions including mapping loss, correlation loss and reconstruction loss are used to optimize the DeepHIRE to generate the HR MSI.
+Three loss functions including mapping loss, correlation loss and reconstruction loss are used to optimize the DeepFURE to generate the HR MSI.

 # Requirement